northwolf0614/swagger-model/README.md

 ## Runtime (runtime.js)
 ### register(className, definition) or register(definition)
-Register a swagger model class
+Register a swagger model class so when converting from JSON or to JSON the library knows where to find the class
 - className: String of class name
 - definition: Constractor function of a model class